HumanSignal/label-studio/docs/source/templates/audio_classification.md

 cat: audio-speech-processing
 order: 307
 meta_title: Audio Classification Data Labeling Template
-meta_description: Label Studio Audio Classification Template for machine learning and data science data labeling projects.
+meta_description: Template for classifying audio and intent using Label Studio for your data science and machine learning projects.
 ---

 Listen to the audio file and classify it.